 Consider providing the meeting agenda and any additional materials a day or so before the meeting.

 Ask for employee feedback

 The best remote companies to work for strive to maintain connections and engage employees.
 The most effective remote workforce engagement strategies utilize employee feedback to gauge the success of their engagement efforts.
 Survey statements such as “I feel well-informed about important decisions at this company” and “My manager cares about my concerns” are especially vital during a shift to remote work.

 Employee engagement surveys do more than provide valuable business intelligence.
-This feedback also helps leaders make the people-informed decisions that ensure the company moves in the right direction.
+This feedback is also how to improve employee engagement and ensure the company moves in the right direction.